Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 There has been widespread opposition to the proposed changes to winter fuel payments since their announcement in August.
 Many new Labour MPs are set to rebel, if only in the form of an abstention, when the vote is held in parliament this week.
 Interestingly, two of the major unions recently came out openly against the change, one of which has actually threatened industrial action.
 Even Mike Lynch of the RMT has now gone on the record as saying he disagrees with the policy.
 Thus the predictions of 'trouble at t' mill' for Labour over pensioner benefit cuts may already be showing signs of coming true.
 Against this somewhat turbulent backdrop, the leadership do still appear to be (somewhat frantically) holding firm - Starmer warns us daily of worse yet to come.
 Further 'interference' with the leadership team's wishes is expected in the form of legal challenges.
 A motion has already been tabled in the Lords to annul the new regulations, and it remains to be seen whether the original statuteThe Social Fund Winter Fuel Payment Regulations 2000, and any subsequent changes made to it, entitle the government to change the eligibility to a universal benefit without full consultation.

 The apparent naivety of the move from a financial point of view is becoming ever more apparent.
 DWP, no doubt on the instructions of their new masters in Downing Street, have hastily put out a plea to anyone not claiming universal credit to seek advice on whether they may be eligible.
-We know from their own figures that ca 880,000 not already claiming may be entitled, and that a successful new claimant is likely to fall heir to several thousand pounds extra p.a., including the winter fuel allowance.
-If all these claims were to be made and hit the treasury at once, it would dwarf the estimated £2Bn in savings on this November's winter fuel payout.
+We know from their own figures that ca 880,000 not already claiming may be entitled, and that a successful new claimant is likely to fall heir to several thousand pounds extra p.a., including the winter fuel allowance itself.
+If even half of these potential claims were to be made and hit the treasury at once, it would dwarf the estimated £2Bn in savings on this November's winter fuel payout.
 Reeves must have been aware of this from the start, and be relying on the fact that most won't claim, so we can only conclude that she and Starmer are doing it on principle, i.e. to curry favour with workers at the expense of pensioners...and punish the elderly for supporting the Tories.
-A cruel twist to the DWP's 'pill-sweetening' intervention is the fact that the cutoff for pension credit eligibility lies just below the full state pension.
-This is designed to ensure as few as possible are eligible, and merely 'rubs salt into the wound' for many of the most financially challenged pensioners, who may have been given some hope of avoiding the 'heat or eat' challenge this winter by the DWP announcement.
+A cruel twist to the DWP's 'pill-sweetening' intervention is the fact that the cutoff for pension credit eligibility lies just below the new full state pension.
+This is designed to ensure as few as possible are eligible, and merely 'rubs salt into the wound' for many of the most financially challenged pensioners, who may have been given some hope of avoiding the 'heat or eat' challenge this winter by the DWP's announcement.

 Given our abhorrence as a nation of unfairness, particularly when it comes to our most vulnerable demographic, they will have a fight on their hands...and evidently not just from their pensioners.
 If they pursue their present course, they can expect increasing unpopularity, and some nasty shocks for their party at the ballot-box, starting next May.